Indecent Assault Allegations Victoria

 The client was charged with section 47(1) Indecent Act and section 39(1) Indecent Assault of the Crimes Act 1958.
-Both these sections were repealed following the July 2017 Amendments to the Crimes Act.
+Both these sections were repealed following the June 2015 and July 2017 amendments to the Crimes Act.
 They have been replaced with section 40(1) Sexual Assault.

 Indecent Assault Allegations The Facts:

 The client was charged under the older sections because the offending occurred in 2011.
 It was alleged that whilst playing pool at a family barbecue, the accused had inappropriately touched his niece.
 It was further alleged that later that day he took her to an upstairs bedroom, tried to forcibly kiss her on the lips and groped her on the bed.
 The allegations were not the most serious example of this type of offending but had very serious ramifications, such as being registered as a sex offender, having a criminal record for sex offending against a child and potentially receiving a custodial sentence.

 Indecent Assault Allegations The Results: